Romania and Moldova traveler warnings

 Another wrinkle is when you order a bottle of wine and they uncork and pour the wine before apologetically telling you that the $8, 2002 bottle you ordered was out of stock, so they brought the same wine, but a different year, maybe 1989, which ‘lo and behold costs $120.
 They didn’t think you’d mind.

-I should add that I haven’t heard a first hand report of this scam for about three years.
+I should add that I haven’t heard a first hand report of this scam for about five years.

 Thieving taxi drivers